ArkVault/aquadata_v0/README.md

 ## Data Source

-The application uses the `AquaData.csv` file as its data source.
-Ensure this file is present in the root directory of the project.
+The application uses the data from the main institutions of water monitoring in Mexico CONAGUA, SEMARNAT, RENAMECA.
 ## Credits

 - Idea and RAG implementation: Gibrann Morgado